jesseopdenbrouw/riscv-rv32/README.md

 * We are *not* planning the C standard.
 * Implement clock stretching and arbitration in the I2C1 peripheral.
 * Adding input synchronization for SPI1/SPI2 peripherals.
-* Adding Input Capture for TIMER2.
-* Implement an I/O input/output multiplexer for pina and pouta.
+* Implement an I/O input/output multiplexer for GPIOA PIN and POUT.
 This will enable I/O functions to be multiplexed with normal port I/O.
 * Smaller (in cells) divide unit.
 * Test more functions of the standard and mathematical libraries.
 * It is not possible to print `long long` (i.e. 64-bit) using `printf` et al. When using the format specifier `%lld`, `printf` just prints `ld`.
 This due to lack of support in the `nano` library.